 Nearly every year in late February – April the beautiful landscape is supplemented by millions of Californian flowers.
 Hillsides are covered with a mix of blue and bright orange colors – blue are sky lupines and orange – the magnificent California poppies.
 For diversity in many locations one can see patches of magenta padre’s shooting stars (Dodecatheon clevelandii Greene), chocolate lilies (Fritillaria biflora Lindl.).
 In more open areas there are rich displays of goldfields (Lasthenia ssp.) and numerous other flowers.

-In fact visit in spring is more advisable – later in summer there is high risc of forest fires and visitors have more restrictions.
+In fact visit in spring is more advisable – later in summer there is a high risk of forest fires and visitors have more restrictions.

 Figueroa Mountain poppy and lupine fields are included in the following list:

 - Figueroa Mountain Recreation Area, Celebrating Wildflowers, US Forest Service.

 Figueroa Mountain poppy and lupine fields on the map

 If you see this after your page is loaded completely, leafletJS files are missing.

 |Rating:||(1 / 5)|